LudoTheHUN/memo-lookahead-ttl/README.md

 ## Notes

-:ttlookup should be more then :ttl (else we will not have pre-emptively hydration)
+:ttlookup should be more then :ttl (else we will not have pre-emptive hydration).

-:ttlookup should be not be more then ttl*2 (else we will hold more then 2 values in the cache and needlessly delay visibility of updated values
+:ttlookup should be not be more then ttl*2 (else we will hold more then 2 values in the cache).

 ## License